 - Toasted coconut.
 Before serving, try topping the cake with freshly toasted coconut.
 It adds incredible flavor and just the right amount of sweetness.

-- To store: Simply place the cake in an airtight container and cover with a lid or plastic wrap/aluminum foil.
-It will stay fresh in the fridge for about 3 to 4 days.
+- Store: Simply place the cake in an airtight container and cover it with a lid or plastic wrap/aluminum foil.
+It can stay fresh in storage in the fridge for about 3 to 4 days.

 Ingredients